dancodery/electronic-codebook-image-demonstration/README.md

 # Electronic Codebook Image Demonstration

+This program converts a bitmap image into an AES (Advanced Encryption Standard) encrypted version.
+Objects inside the image are still visible!!
+This demonstrates that AES is insecure if it is used with ECB Block Cipher Mode.

 ## Installation
 1. Install Python 3 if you don't have it already
 2. `pip install pycrypto`